bucaps/marss-riscv-images/README.md

 # RISCV Disk Images

-This repository contains a series of disk images, kernels and riscvemu configurations for development purposes.
+This repository contains 32-bit and 64-bit RISC-V Linux disk images and bootloaders to be used with [MARSS-RISCV](https://github.com/bucaps/marss-riscv).

 # Prerequisites